Language Design

 Choosing a Starter Set of Features

 Come up with a list of capabilities, or features.
-Make sure they enable programmers to express their creations by following the suggestions and principle in the Learnable Programming essay, including:
+Make sure they enable programmers to express their creations by following the suggestions and principles in the Learnable Programming essay, including:

 Exercise: Skim the Learnable Programming essay.
 Or, better, read the whole thing if when you have time.